kubernetes/enhancements/keps/sig-node/1029-ephemeral-storage-quotas/README.md

 * **How can an operator determine if the feature is in use by workloads?**

-  - A cluster-admin can set kubelet on each node.
-If the feature gate is disabled, workloads on that node will not use it.
-  For example, run `xfs_quota -x -c 'report -h' /dev/sdc` to check quota settings in the device.
-  Check `spec.containers[].resources.limits.ephemeral-storage` of each container.
+  - In kubelet metrics, an operator can check the histgram metric `kubelet_volume_metric_collection_duration_seconds` with metric_source equals "fsquota".
+If there is no `metric_source=fsquota`, this feature should be disabled.
+  - However, to figure out if a workload is use this feature, there is no direct way now and see more in below methods of how to check fsquota settings on a node.

 * **What are the reasonable SLOs (Service Level Objectives) for the above SLIs?**